Learn to decorate like a professional! Use this easy step-by-step tutorial to style ribbon on a Christmas tree for stunning visual appeal.

 Personal preference is that trees look better when they are fuller and taller, but not so tall that the top of the tree hits your ceiling.
 As a rule of thumb, the size of your tree should be a foot smaller than your ceilings.
 If you have 10 foot ceilings, buy a 9 foot tree.
 This allows room for a tree topper.
 However you decide, choose what you like best.

 If your tree doesn't have light strands already in it, it will be up to you to put them in.
 There are many methods to wrap them whether it be individual wrapping branches or just winding around the tree.

 You do want to make sure that everything is tucked in so the cords aren't very visible.
 Adding fairy lights is also a great option if you don't want to go the traditional Christmas light route.

-Type of Ribbon
+What Type of Ribbon to Use

-- Plaid ribbon - a great way to bring in a pattern
+- Plaid ribbon - a great way to bring in a pattern and additional color

 - Striped ribbon - adds a fun pattern to the tree